Last updated May 19, 2017

 My mother and father after my fathers open heart surgery, my brothers Mike, Frank, and myself, my sister was absent - 2010.
 Today my father is still doing well.

 I am outgoing, I like to share my interests with others, and I am also competitive with a Type-A personality - I set my watch 10 minutes fast and usually arrive early to most events.
 I enjoy helping others succeed and I live and play in and around Calgary, Alberta.
 I am a proud to be Canadian.
 I specialize in Science, Nature, and Wildlife photography.
 One of my life time goals is to visit and photograph as much of Canada as I can.
 I have visited and photographed many parts of Canada already, but I would like to spend more time exploring the Arctic, Yukon, Newfoundland and the West Coast.
 My favourite subjects to photograph are the Aurora Borealis, wildlife, landscapes, macro and micro-subjects.
 I started taking pictures when I was 13 years old and unlike sports where I started to slide backwards when I was 30, I like to think I am still getting better at photography after more then 45 years.
-I am currently working on a book "The Art of Canadian Nature Photography - Scenic Vistas and Wildlife" I hope to have published in 2017 for Canada's 150th birthday.
+I finished a book "The Art of Canadian Nature Photography - Scenic Vistas and Wildlife" which is now available in ebook format for Canada's 150th birthday for only $19.95.